B-MOVIE HOSTESS: ANGIE LABANSHEE (1985-1993)

-After the success of the pilot episode, Spooks Hotel aired as a series, with Joan producing, Kevin directing and both of them writing the show.
-Angie hosted Psychotronic movies accompanied by Host Segments from October 1985 well into 1986.
+After the success of the pilot episode, Spooks Hotel aired as a series, with Joan producing, Kevin directing and both of them writing the show alongside Mike Pieper.
+Angie hosted Psychotronic movies accompanied by Host Segments from October 1985 to October 1993.
+Episodes were taped Wednesdays for their Friday broadcast.

 THE RED HOUSE (1947) – Edward G. Robinson starred in this flick about a creepy brother and sister pair who raise an orphaned teen girl who begins to sense the horrific secret of the red farmhouse on the siblings’ property.
 Also starring Judith Anderson, Julie London, Allene Roberts, Ona Munson and – doing his trademark standing and walking – Rory Calhoun.